 Dr Ruth Barnett

 We came back to Dunedin in 1993 and I started work in General Practice at Port Chalmers.
 I was there for eight years before I accepted an invitation to work at Broadway.
-Leaving the close community of Port Chalmers for the more widespread community of Broadway was a big decision to make but I am pleased to be a part of the supportive Broadway family that has been part of so many Dunedin families for so many generations.
+Leaving the close community of Port Chalmers for the more widespread community of Broadway was a big decision to make but I am pleased to be a part of the supportive Broadway family that has been part of many Dunedin families for several generations.

 Teaching is in my blood.
 I started teaching second year medical students as part of the Healthcare in the Community course in 2008.
 I now have a permanent part time position as Professional Practice Fellow at the University of Otago.
 I teach second and third year students and help to support other tutors in their teaching.
 I find that what I learn from teaching helps me to be a better doctor for my patients, and what I learn from my patients helps me to be a better teacher.

 I love being part of a community and have enjoyed the work I have done on school boards and on medical committees.
 I also enjoy being outside and feeling the ground under my feet.
 I love a good book and a good talk and I have a goal to complete a Bachelor of Arts one day.